houby-studio/lazyadmin/README.md

 ### Setting up

 We will setup both VSCode and Visual Studio as our development tools.
 We want to use VSCode as much as possible, but unless we want to design GUI by writing code, we need to use Visual Studio as well.
+We also need to install Quasar CLI to be able to build UI website pages.

 __Note: Installing Visual Studio will also install some dependencies for the project, which will be utilized by the VSCode as well.__